cs50/cs50.readthedocs.io/faq/cs50x.md

 ## Why is pset0 not graded yet?

-If it's been a while since you submitted Problem Set 0, but you're still not seeing a grade for it in [CS50.me](https://cs50.me/), be sure you've linked your edX account at [CS50.me/account](https://cs50.me/account)!
+If it's been a while since you submitted Problem Set 0, but you're still not seeing a grade for it in [CS50.me](https://cs50.me/), be sure you submitted your project to the correct branch.
+Please refer to pset0's [submission instructions](https://docs.cs50.net/2019/x/psets/0/scratch.html#how-to-submit).

 ## My Style grade is not what I expected.
 Why might that be?